MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-05-22-MatrixReverb.markdown

 allpass (inverted) -> delay -> multiply -> lowpass -> allpass -> delay -> multiply
 <br>

-What jumps out here, is that the allpass -> delay -> multiply structure appears twice, just seperated by a lowpass (you might notice that one of the allpasses is inverted, so they're not <i>technically</i> identical - we'll get to that in a minute).
+What jumps out here, is that the allpass -> delay -> multiply structure appears twice, just separated by a lowpass (you might notice that one of the allpasses is inverted, so they're not <i>technically</i> identical - we'll get to that in a minute).
 So let's call that a <i>stage</i>, and our flow becomes:
 <br>
 <br>
 stage1 -> lowpass -> stage 2